TomatenKuchenDEV/docs/docs/autothread.md

 ## Permissions {#permissions}

-The bot requires at least the following permissions in the channels for this feature:
+The bot requires at least the following permissions in the selected channels for this feature:
 - View Channel
 - Send Messages
 - Read Message History